UK PM Johnson makes final Brexit offer, draws cautious welcome from EU

 Deutsche Bank said it saw a 50 percent chance of a no-deal Brexit by the end of the year.
 This would spook financial markets, send shockwaves through the global economy, snarl ports on both sides of the Channel and divide the West.

-While London’s last-minute proposals do mark some movement on the Irish border, the worst sticking point of the Brexit negotiations, many EU diplomats are convinced that the United Kingdom is heading towards a delay or a no-deal exit.
+While London’s last-minute proposals do mark some movement on the Irish border, the biggest sticking point of the Brexit negotiations, many EU diplomats are convinced that the United Kingdom is heading toward either a delay or a no-deal exit.

 Johnson says he wants to get a deal at an Oct.
 17-18 EU summit.
 A law passed by his opponents forces him to delay Brexit unless he strikes a deal.
 Johnson said further delay was “pointless and expensive”.

-Amid so much pessimism about the possibility of a deal in just weeks, many diplomats say a phoney struggle is underway between London and Brussels to apportion blame for a delay and possible election in Britain.
+Amid so much pessimism about the possibility of a deal in just weeks, many diplomats say a phoney struggle is underway between London and Brussels to apportion blame.

 “It’s a game of cat and mouse,” said one EU diplomat.